Playbooks Integrations

 Common AI Capabilities

-AI Block Configuration Example
+AI Block Configuration

 Entity Pattern Integration